www.HISTORIC504.com - ALL THINGS REAL ESTATE IN HISTORIC NEW ORLEANS!

 Latter & Blum Inc./REALTORS

-Michael Verderosa IS AMONG THE TOP 1% OF ALL LICENSED REALTORS in the City of New Orleans and sold over $14.4 million in real estate in 2016.
+Michael Verderosa IS AMONG THE TOP 1% OF ALL LICENSED REALTORS in the City of New Orleans and sold over $42 million in New Orleans real estate since 2016.

 - #1 agent in the Latter&Blum Historic Districts Office;